yimingpeng/rl-library/trunk/rl-competition/README.txt

 The source code for the GUI trainer is not provided.
 This trainer is provided on an AS-IS basis.

+*****
+** Note 2: compiling and running a trainer for the RTS and Keepaway domains is different from the procedure described above please consult the README files in domains/realTimeStrategy/ and domains/keepAwaySoccer for more information.
+*****

 ----------------------------------------------------
 7 :: RUNNING YOUR FIRST CONSOLE EXPERIMENT